nimiew/cz4031/README.md

 ## Data

-Analysis of data.tsv (if interested, look at Data.ipynb)
+Analysis of data.tsv (if interested, look at data_analysis.py)

 - First row in file is the columns (tconst, averageRating, numVotes)
 - Second to last rows are data rows, 1 row == 1 record